 Take a funnel and slide it into the opening.
 If you don’t have a funnel, you can make one.
 Roll up a piece of paper at an angle and you’ll have your funnel.

 You can use rice, poly pellets, glass microbeads, steel beads, or anything else you have that could be adequate.

 I prefer rice personally because I always have enough of it so I don’t have to worry about buying the filling before I start the project.

 Try to fill the fabric weight as much as you can, but don’t overfill it to the point of bursting.
 I found that half a cup of uncooked rice is enough.

 After you’ve filled the fabric weight, you will need to sew the opening shut.

 Fold the raw edges of the opening in and press them with your fingers.
 Use a needle and a thread to sew the gap shut.

 The fabric weight is now finished!

 I hope you enjoyed this easy triangular fabric weight tutorial.
-Was it helpful?
+Making these sewing weights is an easy scrap busting project that is great for beginners.
 How many DIY pattern weights you need to make?
 Let me suggest that you need a whole bunch to hold your patterns and hone your sewing skills.
 You can give them to kids as well because they’re great for juggling or hacky sack!
 Remember to check our other articles and stay tuned for more easy sewing tutorials!